AI Transformation Advising

 Why this is different

-I'm an iPEC-certified Professional Coach and ICF member with twenty-five years of technology leadership behind me.
-That means I can architect the roadmap and coach the executive who has to convince the board, the VP who has to re-skill her team, and the engineering lead whose roadmap just got reshuffled.
+As an iPEC-certified Professional Coach and ICF member with twenty-five years of technology leadership experience, I work across both dimensions.
+That can mean shaping a roadmap while supporting the executive briefing the board, the VP reskilling a team, or the engineering lead adapting a plan.

 Frequently asked